blab/fitness-dynamics/README.md

 ### Sequence counts

-Data for the project consists of daily sequence counts of clades of SARS-CoV-2, influenza H3 and influenza H1.
+Data for the project consists of sequence counts of clades of V.c.
 Sequence counts are provisioned to the `sequence-counts/` directory.

  From top-level directory run
 ```
 nextstrain build . all_sequence_counts
 ```